wildtigon/TodoApps/README.md

 ## Installation
-All you need to do is open TodoApps.xcodeproj, wait for dependencies synchoronized then run it on device/simulator.
+All you need to do is open TodoApps.xcodeproj, wait for dependencies are synchoronized then run it on device/simulator.

 ## License